MysticalMango647/SYSC3010-Project-Jukebox/PythonWork/readme.md

-This folder contains the code that should run on the Pi to communicate with Arduino
+This folder contains the code that should run on the Jukebox Pi to communicate with Arduino